altwajre/java/test/22-testng/11-test-runner/01-set-test-suites/README.md

-# run all test - from command line
+# set test suites - run all tesets from command line

 ## pom.xml Package up the application into a big fat jar